-Since blueberries are in full bloom now, I thought it would be great addition to the blog to have this homemade sauce.
-The sauce can go on anything, like Blueberry Cheesecake or Whipped Blueberry Butter.
+Since blueberries are in full bloom now, I thought it would be a great addition to make some blueberry sauce.
+The sauce can go on anything: ice cream, Blueberry Cheesecake, or Whipped Blueberry Butter.

 Homemade Blueberry Sauce